 Whenever the intention is to act as a pure agent, care should be taken to ensure that the conditions specified for such pure agents are met and goods and services are valued properly.
 Also, GST Law exempts the value of services provided as Pure Agent from the turnover.
 So it should be noted that the expenses spent and reimbursed as part of Pure Agent are not included in total turnover of the agent.

-IRIS Business, a leading name amongst the GST Suvidha Providers (GSP) in India, offers easy and efficient solutions for GST (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
-For any queries or to book your free demo, connect with us at email@example.com.
+IRIS Business, a leading name amongst the GST Suvidha Providers (GSP) in India, offers easy and GST solution (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
+For any queries connect with us at firstname.lastname@example.org.